browserengineering/book/book/scripts.md

 passed `querySelectorAll` an invalid selector.
 We're helped out here by some of the nice features of DukPy.
-For example, with an invalid selector, `CSSParser.selector` throws an error and the registered function crashs.
+For example, with an invalid selector, `CSSParser.selector` throws an error and the registered function crashes.
 DukPy would turn that Python-side exception into a JavaScript-side exception in the web script we are running, which can catch it or do something else.